State Submetering Regulations: What You Need to Know

 California

 California requires submetering for new multifamily residential buildings starting from January 1, 2018.
 The California Code of Regulations (CCR) Title 20 Section 1606 outlines the accuracy standards and installation guidelines for water submeters.
 Additionally, the California Plumbing Code provides detailed installation requirements.
 For new multifamily constructions, submetering must be implemented to ensure accurate utility billing.
+The California Department of Food and Agriculture continues to certify approved submeter devices (CTEP program) to maintain metering accuracy.
+While no new submetering mandates have been enacted since July 2024, compliance and enforcement efforts are ongoing.

 Georgia

 The 2010 Water Stewardship Act in Georgia mandates submetering for new multi-unit residential buildings and certain retail and light industrial buildings with construction permits granted after July 1, 2012.
 This act requires that tenants in these new buildings are charged for water and wastewater use based on their measured usage.
 Additionally, some municipalities, such as DeKalb County, have specific requirements for submetering in multi-unit residential buildings constructed after certain dates.
+There have been no new regulations since mid-2024, but property owners must continue to ensure submeters are properly installed in all newly developed properties.

 New York